 From everything I have read, this is what I have chosen to take.

-The most common calcium supplements are calcium carbonate and calcium citrate.
+For years we have been told to supplement with calcium and the most common calcium supplements are calcium carbonate and calcium citrate.
+HOWEVER – Excessive calcium intake from supplementation carries health risks including kidney stones, constipation, and, a growing body of research suggests, heart disease.
+It can also block the absorption of other important minerals like zinc and iron.
 Calcium carbonate contains more calcium, but it must be taken with food and it’s not easy to digest if you have low stomach acid.
 Calcium Citrate is a bulkier form of calcium that can be taken without food.
 Despite having less calcium, the calcium is more bioavailable with calcium citrate, and it can be taken without food.
+It’s extremely important to note that a supplement must supplement the diet and not be the foundation of your calcium intake.
+If you do decide to supplement with calcium take no more than 2,000 mg a day.

 After extensive research, I decided to take ½ tsp Green Calcium twice a day with food.
 Green Calcium is made from a natural mineral source produced from calcareous marine algae (Lithothamnion sp.).
 The seaweed is harvested from the North Atlantic seabed.
 An, albeit small, trial found this natural mineral source produced from calcareous marine algae (Lithothamnion sp.). has a significantly higher bioavailability to calcium carbonate.